matthiasak/3D-svg-model-viewer/README.md

 1. Create standard environment events (click, drag, scroll) and some variables
 2. Initialize a "Building" as an example 3D object
 	- Read in some geometric variables, create a list of 3D polygons
+	- Generate random colors for each wall, since I don't care about color
 3. Setup the "camera" (focal point) with some variables built from the Building's 3D object
 4. Setup the `<SVGPolygonElement>`s inside the `<SVG>` element
 5. Calculate distances between each surface and the camera